"Oats were great...until feedbag taken away. Felt horses no longer welcome. Made to wear a blanket on a 90 degree days? Neigh, I say!"

 You call this a campground?

-Some campers were disappointed at lack of amenities and rightly so, often no handy drinking/washing water, shower, or facility better than porta-potty anywhere close:
+Some campers were disappointed at lack of amenities, and rightly so, often no handy drinking/washing water, shower, or facility better than porta-potty anywhere close at hand:

 "Camp sites are not much more than a parking spot for $35 a nite."
 (Juliane, Google review)